Amank2085/JavaCodingInterview_Programs/README.md

 ## Classes and Objects
 - **Class**: A blueprint for creating objects.
 It defines properties and behaviors.
 It is set of rules that defines how an object will behave.
-- **Object**: An instance of a class with specific values for it's propeties and access to it's behaviour
+- **Object**: An instance of a class with specific values for it's propeties and access to it's behaviours.
+All real world entities are objects!
+- * Memory Allocation * :
+        -- **Class**: Loaded into the method area during runtime.
+        -- **Object**: Created in the heap memory at runtime.

 ```java
 class Animal {